kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 val configs = t.select().associate { row -> row[t.key] to row[t.value] }
 ```

-Flexible usage of Kotlin's language feactures is helpful for us to reduce duplicated code and improve the maintainability of our projects.
+Flexible usage of Kotlin's language features is helpful for us to reduce duplicated code and improve the maintainability of our projects.

 ## SqlType

 `SqlType` is an abstract class which provides a unified abstraction for data types in SQL.
 Based on JDBC, it encapsulates the common operations of obtaining data from a `ResultSet` and setting parameters to a `PreparedStatement`.
-In the section above, we defined columns by column definition functions, eg. int, varchar, etc. All these functions have a impelemtation of `SqlType` behind them.
+In the section above, we defined columns by column definition functions, eg. int, varchar, etc. All these functions have an implementation of `SqlType` behind them.
 For example, here is the implementation of `int` function:

 ```kotlin
 fun <E : Entity<E>> Table<E>.int(name: String): Table<E>.ColumnRegistration<Int> {